xolanincala7-ai/A-Bivariate-Analysis-of-Afrobarometer-Data-Urban-Rural-Differences-in-Democratic-Satisfaction/README.md

 # A-Bivariate-Analysis-of-Afrobarometer-Data-Urban-Rural-Differences-in-Democratic-Satisfaction
 This is an Analysis of Afrobarometer Round 9 data using R to test whether urban–rural residency. influences respondent satisfaction with democracy in Ghana, as part of my MA‑E‑Science work.

-Here’s the Ghana README rewritten in the same **abstract-style format** with the academic tagline at the top:

 # Urban–Rural Differences in Democratic Satisfaction (Ghana)
 *Part of my MA‑E‑Science portfolio — please read this project*